Practical SEO Tips forBeginners That Actually Work

 Write a Title Tag That Makes People Click

-Your title tag is the blue headline people see in Google.
-Keep it under 60 characters, put your keyword near the start, and write something a real person would actually want to click — not a robot-written string of words.
+Keep it under 60 characters, put your keyword near the start, and write something a real person would click.

 Match Your Content to What the Searcher Actually Wants

-Google’s job is to answer questions.
-Yours is to answer them better than everyone else.
-Think about what someone really needs when they type your keyword — then cover it fully, in your own honest voice.
+Think about what someone really needs when they type your keyword — then cover it fully and honestly.

 Make Sure Your Site Works Perfectly on Mobile

-Google uses your mobile site to decide your rankings — not your desktop version.
-Use Google’s free Mobile-Friendly Test.
-On WordPress, switching to a responsive theme fixes this in a few clicks.
+Google uses your mobile site to decide rankings.
+Use Google’s free Mobile-Friendly Test to check.

 Speed Up Your Pages Without a Developer

-Slow pages frustrate visitors and lower your rankings.
-Compress your images using TinyPNG and run your site through Google PageSpeed Insights to see exactly what needs to change.
+Compress images using TinyPNG and run your site through Google PageSpeed Insights.

 Set Up Google Search Console on Day One

-This free tool shows which keywords bring people to your site, which pages are ranking, and any technical issues Google has flagged.
-It’s the most important free SEO tool for beginners — set it up first.
+This free tool shows which keywords bring people to your site and any technical issues Google has flagged.

 Add Alt Text to Every Single Image